maxhu08/dotman/README.md

 a collection of scripts to install and manage my dotfiles and system configuation files easily

+## how it works

+This repo has a collection of scripts which run some commands to quickly setup stuff like `fish`, `tmux`, `nvim`, `xorg`, `dwm` and more.
+The scripts will just run some commands and will sometimes require manual user action for sudo permissions.
+You can see what the scripts are like in the showcase section of this readme.

 ## info

 I put the scripts that work on arch linux in the `arch` directory because some